iterative/ldb-resources/_README_draft.md

 Now we should have folder `"large-cats"` with instantiated data samples annotated as `"size": "large"`, and folder `"small-heads"` with samples annotated for horizontal distance between cat eyes less than 30 pixels.
 To run complex JSON queries, LDB supports extended JMESPATH language (see [LDB queries](documentation/LDB-queries.md) for details).

-* Note that objects in folders `"large-cats"` and `"small-heads"` can be overlapping, but LDB uses local cache to avoid creation of multiple copies.
+* Note that objects in folders `"large-cats"` and `"small-heads"` can be overlapping, but LDB uses local cache to avoid duplication.
 * Also note that the first query explicitly referenced cloud storage (web url), while the second did not.
 LDB indexes data objects at first encounter, so subsequent queries can run from internal LDB index.

 ### Creating datasets from querying data objects directly